otrv4/otrv4/otrv4.md

 If the instance tag in the message is not the instance tag you are currently using, ignore the message.

-If the message is version 3 and version 3 is not allowed, ignore this message.
+If the message is version 3 and version 3 is not allowed:

+  * Ignore this message.

 Otherwise: